 Friday morning, we all woke up in Soroti, and made our way to Fred and Ruth's village.
 They have a home both in Soroti and in the village, Obule.
 Obule is truly and oasis of villages.

+When we arrived to Obule, the people greeted us with open arms.
+I have never felt love so strong as the love of this village.
+The Fisher's have been to this village many times, but for me as a first comer, you would have thought they have known me for years.
+There were chairs set up under the shade of the trees for all of us to relax.
+Fred introduced all of his family to us and then we introduced ourselves.
+They shared a brief history of the village, performed music, and prepared us lunch.
 They shared how happy they were to have us, and how much they loved us.
 It was overwhelming to be in the presence of so much love.
 Fred even told us, multiple times, to tell everyone when we get home, how much the people of Obule love them and care for them.
 Can you believe it?!
 So I am telling all of you, the people of Obule love you!
 Even though they have never met you.
 This was a huge wake up call to me.
 I spend too much time in my day trying to get everything on my list done.
 I forget to take time out of my day to stop and love on those around me.
 Personal relationships is what Africa is all about!
 They do not have set schedules here.
 Things seem to run at least an hour late around here.
 This is one thing that is harder for me take in.
 I am an on-schedule type of person.
 But when I see the people of Obule put personal relationships over accomplishing a list of 'to-dos' on a wrinkled up piece of paper, it puts things in perspective for me.
 Love wins.
 It is as simple as that! :)

 We did not get home from Soroti until late on Friday evening, so we all took that as a sure sign that we deserved a nice relaxing Saturday.
 Saturday we did indeed relax.
 I purchased a SIM card for my phone, so now it is official, I have a Ugandan phone number!
 Who would have even believed I'd ever have a 13 digit number, with a Jinja area code?!
 After we ran some errands we came home and had a nice evening by the fire.
 It really felt like home.
 It was really nice to have the Fishers, Holtrops, and Dykstras all together to have some time to debrief what we have seen over the past days.